robmoffat/markdown-cv/src/rob-moffat-cv.md

 [aside]

-Rob was an enthusiastic and knowledgeable member of the team who was always keen to investigate new technology when providing solutions.
+"Rob was an enthusiastic and knowledgeable member of the team who was always keen to investigate new technology when providing solutions.

 He has an affable nature and is an excellent communicator of ideas.
 It would be great to work with Rob again in the future.”

-*Laurence May*
+*Laurence May (from LinkedIn)*

 [/aside]